coreprocess/pdistx/docs/index.md

 - **Single file distribution:** The final result will be a single file module which allows the file can be easily placed into any other projects.
 - **Extending libraries:** Pyscriptpacker support packing external modules to your project as long as it is a Python library and can be installed via pypi (or you can provide the path to the library manually).
 - **Zip output:** The user can use Pyscriptpacker for zipping the output and other files/folder together with custom path support for a desired structure.
-- **Compressing:** Pyscriptpacker has an option which can be used to compress all the sources to add a security layer for your code.
+- **Compressing & minifying:** Pyscriptpacker has an option which can be used to compress and minify all the sources to add a security layer for your code.
 - **Python 2 & 3:** Pyscriptpacker is compatible with both python 2 & 3, so it can support with projects with both versions.

 Please see [feature](/features) for more information.